Universidad Complutense De Madrid

 New bandage aims to heal diabetic foot sores faster

 Disease control CompletedThis study tested a new type of dressing for foot ulcers in people with diabetes.
-40 adults with a diabetic foot ulcer were randomly assigned to receive either the new dressing or a standard foam dressing.
-All participants also wore a removable offloading boot.
-The main goal was …
+40 adults with a diabetic foot ulcer were split into two groups: one got the new dressing, the other got a standard foam dressing.
+Everyone also wore a removable offloading boot.
+The main goal was t…

 Phase: NA • Sponsor: Universidad Complutense de Madrid • Aim: Disease control